iolevel/peachpie-vs/README.md

 This extension adds support for PHP projects running compiled on .NET/.NET Core using [PeachPie compiler](https://www.peachpie.io).
 The extension is designed to simplify working with PeachPie compiler in the Microsoft's Visual Studio IDE.

+>Note: this extension is a Preview, as PeachPie is still a work in progress.

 ## Project Templates

 Easily create a new **PHP (PeachPie)** project with just a few clicks and get started with PeachPie: